2016 NASCAR Xfinity Series

-The 2016 NASCAR Xfinity Series was the 35th season of the Xfinity Series, a stock car racing series sanctioned by the NASCAR in the United States.
+The 2016 NASCAR Xfinity Series was the 35th season of the NASCAR Xfinity Series, the second-tier professional stock car racing series sanctioned by NASCAR in the United States.
 The season started at Daytona International Speedway on February 20 and ended at Homestead-Miami Speedway on November 19.
 Daniel Suárez of Joe Gibbs Racing won the championship, becoming the first non-American to win a title in NASCAR's top 3 divisions.

 This was the first year that the Xfinity Series (and the Truck Series) had a playoff system.
 Just like in the Cup Series, four drivers competed for the title in the final race at Homestead, also the final round of the playoffs.
 Those drivers are shown below.

+That was final season of Eric McClure and John Wes Townley before they died in 2021.